 - Scrub away grime: Sometimes using these cleaning solutions alone isn’t enough to scrub away sticky grime.
 Before you do a cleaning cycle, get an abrasive cloth or sponge to scrub away grime inside the machine.

 - Switch detergents: Many store-bought detergents and fabric softeners can build up on your clothes and inside your machine.
-Over time, this will start to smell.
+Over time, your washing machine will start to smell.
 Opt for something more natural.

 - Keep the drum dry: After you’ve washed your clothes, keep the door open to let the drum air dry or else it will develop a musty smell.